 Creating a usable experience in your online course environment also will mean you’ll spend less time answering questions such as, “What are we supposed to do this week?” and “Where can I find the readings?” …which allows you to focus on teaching and interacting with students about content rather than administrative details.

 The best practices listed above will require the use of Canvas technical skills, e.g., creating pages and modules, managing files, and utilizing accessibility checkers.
-For more information and training on these technical skills, see https://it.umn.edu/technology/canvas
+For more information on the technical skills required to use these Canvas features, go to UMN Canvas Learning Center.

 - UC Davis Canvas site on Usability (Canvas module on this topic).